Michael-Hellon/MIchael-Hellon-Portfolio/README.md

 ## Description

-This project was to create a portfolio using React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.
-This portfolio will be built using vite.
+This project was to update our portfolio of projects using our React skills and other things we have learned over the last several months.
+This portfolio will be built using React and the necessary libraries, Vite, and TailwindsCSS.
+This site will act like a single page website due to using a virtual DOM.
+This Portfolio will eventually contain all my projects.

-It uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the Express.js and Mongoose packages, we will be using the native JavaScript Date object format timestamps.
-Node manager uses CRUD actions to get, create, update, and delete the associations between Users, Thoughts, Friends, and Reactions.

-- My motivation was to create a working social networking api that used express.js mongoose packages, as well as utilizing MongoDB and Mongoose ODM to develop the application.
-- I built this project so that my client and others could utilize a social networking application where they could create, update and share their thoughts, react to friends’ thoughts, and create a friend list, and allowing the user to delete their comments, reactions and friends as needed.
-- This project solved the problem of creating a working social networking application that allows the users to create, update, and delete their thoughts, friends, and reactions.
 - I learned a lot from this project.
-I learned how to create association without a set relational structure to manage the information going into the database.
+I learned how to use React and how much easier it is to use then Handlebars.
+Future improvements will involve putting each project item on its own individual card in a carousel.
+I will also include my Resume and a link for people to leave comments.
+The next step for this project is to turn it into a 3d portfolio and have the whole site turn as you look at it.

 ![License](https://img.shields.io/badge/License-MIT-green.svg)